 Yearly Christmas Party – For years, Engage Hope has raised funds to give to each of our ministry partners to allow them to provide a Christmas party for the children in their programs.
 The parties include a meal for the children, fun activities, and sharing the Christmas story of Jesus’ birth.
 Children look forward to these parties all year long!

-If you would like to sponsor-a-child an African Hearts' child, please click here to be redirected to the Central Baptist Church sponsor page.
+If you would like to sponsor-a-child an African Hearts' child, please click here to be redirected to the African Hearts sponsor page.